AcidPS3-Project/AcidPS3Data/README.md

 - [ ] Finish Hong Kong 97
 - [ ] Try to make something on Unity 5.4.0b3
 - [ ] Publish Touhou 91: Angel Island for PS3.
+- [ ] Finish Larry with a Magic Scarf

 # Other stuff

 Please ignore the other files found in this repository, have to store those files somewhere... :P

+And about Larry with a Magic Scarf:

+The game indeed has it's Source code, but game is not FINISHED.